cytopia/mysqldump-secure/doc/COMPRESSION.md

 ### Time

-The total time taken to `mysqldump`, compress and write the dump to disk.
+The total time taken from `mysqldump-secure` to dump,  compress and write the data to disk.
 The size in brackets refers to the database size in `MySQL`.

 |                    | gzip -9 | bzip2 -9 | pbzip2 -9 |
 |--------------------|---------|----------|-----------|